pradyotprksh/development_learning/interview/KOTLIN_INTERVIEW_PREPERATION.md

 Overall, coroutines offer a lightweight and efficient approach to concurrent programming by utilizing cooperative multitasking, efficient context switching, and optimized resource utilization.
 This makes them well-suited for tasks that involve concurrent operations, asynchronous programming, and responsive user interfaces.

+## Difference between Coroutines and Threads

+Coroutines and threads are both concurrency mechanisms but differ in several key aspects:

+1. Concurrency Model: Threads are part of the operating system's concurrency model and are managed by the operating system kernel.
+They are preemptively scheduled and can run in parallel on multiple processor cores.
+Coroutines, on the other hand, are part of a higher-level concurrency model provided by a programming language or framework.
+They are cooperatively scheduled and can be multiplexed onto a smaller number of actual threads.

+2. Resource Usage: Threads require a significant amount of system resources, such as memory and a separate stack, for each thread.
+Creating and switching between threads incurs overhead.
+In contrast, coroutines are lightweight and have a smaller memory footprint.
+Many coroutines can run concurrently on a single thread, making more efficient use of system resources.

+3. Synchronization and Communication: Threads share memory and can communicate with each other directly.
+However, shared memory access requires careful synchronization to avoid data races and other concurrency issues.
+Coroutines, especially when using structured concurrency, usually avoid the complexities of shared mutable state and provide safer communication mechanisms, such as message passing or channels.

+4. Blocking vs. Non-Blocking: Threads are generally used in a blocking manner, where a thread blocks and waits for a resource or I/O operation to complete.
+Blocking a thread consumes system resources.
+In contrast, coroutines are typically non-blocking.
+They can be suspended without blocking the underlying thread, allowing the thread to be used for other tasks while waiting for the coroutine to be resumed.

+5. Concurrency Control: With threads, concurrency control is often achieved using low-level primitives like locks, semaphores, or monitors.
+Coroutines, especially when combined with structured concurrency, provide higher-level abstractions like `async/await`, `withContext`, or `supervisorScope` to handle concurrency and handle errors in a more structured and composable way.

+6. Error Handling: Thread-based programming relies on exception handling mechanisms to handle errors.
+However, propagating exceptions between threads can be challenging.
+Coroutines offer structured error handling, where exceptions can be propagated across coroutine scopes and hierarchies, making error handling more straightforward.

+In summary, while threads are managed by the operating system and provide parallel execution, coroutines are managed by the programming language or framework and provide a lightweight, cooperative concurrency model.
+Coroutines allow for more efficient resource usage, safer communication, non-blocking operations, and higher-level abstractions for concurrency control and error handling.

 ## What are Dispatchers()

 In Kotlin coroutines, a Dispatcher is an entity that controls the execution of coroutines.
 It determines which thread or threads a coroutine will run on and manages the switching of execution between different threads.